-Well, if the truth is told, by golly, holiday season ain’t so jolly for Wally Holly.
+Well, if the truth is told, by golly, the holidays ain’t so jolly for Wally Holly.
 For many years this harmless old coot has lived in St. James II…a quiet, well-maintained, middle-class subdivision consisting mostly of one story brick homes on large lots.
 I am guessing that this area was developed in the 1970’s and 1980’s…better materials…better workmanship.
 Rarely do I see a for sale sign.

 Who would suspect that this peaceful little road holds a sinister little secret?

 It seems that Wally gets along fabulously with his neighbors from January 1st through mid-October.
 Starting then, however, and going through New Year’s Eve, his life becomes a living heck due to the unremitting, increasingly bizarre pranks directed at him by his otherwise nice neighbors.

 I have traveled this road thousands of times on my way to the Food Lion.
 Late one Halloween evening a few years ago, I slowed down to witness an angry, shrieking, disheveled old man, broom in hand, wildly beating a flaming object on his front porch.
 I thought that a small grill might have overturned.
 His boxer shorts fell and tangled in his fuzzy slippers.
 For a second, it looked as if he was going to flip over the porch rail and land in the manicured shrubbery.
 He caught himself, however, but by now the broom was on fire.
 Fearing for my own safety I hit the accelerator and did not get to see the final outcome of this bizarre vignette.